 - Do not stick anything sharp or hard into your wallet; such as pens, keys, knives, etc. These items may create tearing and scarring on the leather's surface.

 Leather That’s as Unique as You

 The true joy of owning leather products is that they become an extension of you.
-As you break in your wallet, you begin to write a story.
+Firstly as you break in your wallet, you begin to write a story.

-You can have this experience with various items from our quality leather collections.
-Check out these notebook covers, belts, and watch straps that can become precious and invaluable companions on your journey through life.
+Moreover, you can have this experience with various items from our quality leather collections.
+For instance, check out these notebook covers, belts, and watch straps that can become precious and invaluable companions on your journey through life.